lukasz-tuz/lowpolylight-docs/README.md

-# hexalight-docs
+# Lowpoly Lights - Docs

-Docs for the hexalight project.
+Docs for the lowpolylight project.